PhoenixIndustries/phoenixblog/site/content/download/arm/khadas-vim-3/arm8-vim3-kde.md

 This edition is supported by the Manjaro ARM team and comes with Plasma desktop.

-KDE is a feature-rich and versatile desktop environment that provides several different styles of menu to access applications.
+KDE Plasma is for people who want a user-friendly and customizable desktop.
+It is a feature-rich and versatile desktop environment that provides several different styles of menu to access applications.
 An excellent built-in interface to easily access and install new themes, widgets, etc, from the internet is also worth mentioning.
-While very user-friendly and certainly flashy, KDE is also quite resource heavy and noticably slower to start and use than a desktop environment such as XFCE.
-An Armv8 installation of Manjaro running KDE uses about 330 MB of memory.
+KDE Plasma is simple by default, a clean work area for real-world usage which intends to stay out of your way, so the user is enabled to create the workflow that makes it more effective to complete tasks.